soukup3/super-duper-octo-computing-machine/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Food-o-Finder

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The program will output all possible food combinations at a user-specified restaurant given an entree in the order of popularity.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
 The names of popular fast food chains, their menus.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.